-Number of meetings held in 2016: 6
+Number of meetings held in 2017: 3

-- Our general corporate governance practices, including review of our Corporate Governance Guidelines. - The annual performance evaluation of our Board and its committees. - The identification and nomination of director candidates. - · Succession planning for management. - Criteria considered by the NCG Committee in evaluating qualifications of individuals for election as members of the Board consist of the independence and other applicable NYSE corporate governance requirements; the 1940 Act and all other applicable laws, rules, regulations and listing standards; and the criteria, polices and principles set forth in the NCG Committee charter. - Considers nominees properly recommended by a stockholder.
+- Discharging our Board's responsibilities related to general corporate governance practices, including developing, reviewing and recommending to our Board a set of principles to be adopted as the Company's Corporate Governance Guidelines. - Conducting an annual performance evaluation of our Board, its committees, and its members. - Reviewing board composition, size, and refreshment and identifying and recommending to our Board qualified director candidates. - Overseeing succession planning for CEO and NEOs of the Company. - Criteria considered by the NCG Committee in evaluating qualifications of individuals for election as members of the Board consist of the independence and other applicable NYSE corporate governance requirements; the 1940 Act and all other applicable laws, rules, regulations and listing standards; and the criteria, polices and principles set forth in the NCG Committee charter. - Considers nominees properly recommended by a stockholder.
 Nominations for directors may be made by stockholders if notice is timely given and if the notice contains the information required in our Bylaws.
-Proposals must comply with the other requirements contained in our Bylaws, including supporting documentation and other information.
+Proposals must comply with the other requirements contained in our Bylaws, including supporting documentation and other information. - The NCG Committee regularly considers the composition of our Board to ensure there is a proper combination of skills and viewpoints.
+In 2017, the NCG Committee conducted a search to identify new director nominee candidates who would enhance the mix of leadership skills and qualifications on our Board.
+On October 25, 2017, the Board increased its size to eight directors and filled the vacancy by appointing Brad Koenig to serve on the Board until his earlier resignation or removal.
+On October 25, 2017, the Board also appointed Jorge Titinger to the Board until such time as his successor is duly elected and qualified or until their earlier resignation or removal.
+Mr. Titinger's appointment became effective at the time of the 2017 annual meeting and he filled the position vacated by Susanne Lyons, who stepped down at the 2017 annual meeting.